SoK-Vul4C/SoK/README.md

-# SoK: A Framework for Understanding and Evaluating Automated C/C++ Vulnerability Repair Tools
+# SoK: Automated Vulnerability Repair

 The benchmark dataset Vul4C and framework for automated vulnerability repair in C/C++.